 In 2005, Robert's books were recommended by and discussed in Popular Series Fiction for Middle School and Teen Readers: A Reading and Selection Guide (Children's and Young Adult Literature Reference), Complete Idiots Guide to Elves and Fairies, and Ancient Art of Faery Magick.

 In September 2006, Wall Street Journal reporter Sarah Nassauer interviewed Reagent Press Vice President and Publisher Jeannie Kim for an upcoming story on the audio book industry.
-Sarah Nassauer’s article “Home & Family: Getting an Earful of Printed Words” appeared in the print edition of the Wall Street Journal on 28 September 2006.
+Sarah Nassauer’s article “Home & Family: Getting an Earful of Printed Words” appeared in the print edition of the Wall Street Journal on 28 September 2006, which featured William's Bugville Critters books.
+A sidebar accompanying the article showcased several of the Bugville Critter books as well.

 In February 2007, the Young Adult library staff at VOYA had this to say about Robert Stanek's The Kingdoms and the Elves of the Reaches: